ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mysql/docker_deployment.md

 4b627bd94296   mysql:8   "docker-entrypoint.s…"   About a minute ago   Up About a minute   127.0.0.1:3306->3306/tcp, 33060/tcp   mysql
 ```

-As we can see in the above image, our container has been created with `mysql:8` image.
+As you can see in the above image, your container has been created with `mysql:8` image.

 ### Access the docker container
-To connect to the MySQL container, we need to use the MySQL client installed locally to interact with the database.
+To connect to the MySQL container, you need to use the MySQL client installed locally to interact with the database.

 ```bash { output_lines="2-24" }
 mysql -h 127.0.0.1 -P3306 -uroot -p